-Owing to the formerly high cost of large-scale 3D printing and the perceived barrier-to-entry of digital jewelry design, jewelry 3D printing, despite its potential, currently represents a relatively small fraction of the market.
+Owing to the formerly high cost of large-scale 3D printing and the perceived barrier-to-entry of digital jewelry design, 3D printed jewelry, despite its potential, currently represents a relatively small fraction of the market.

 Nevertheless, with increasingly easy to use and accessible jewelry 3D printers, the digital workflows in the jewelry market are poised for growth.
 Desktop stereolithography 3D printers are an important component in this expansion.